 The geographic spread can range from no activity, sporadic, local or regional to widespread activity.
 No activity is characterised by baseline or below baseline ILI/ARI rates with no laboratory confirmations.
 Sporadic activity is reported if there are isolated cases of laboratory-confirmed influenza in a region or an outbreak in a single institution, with clinical activity remaining at or below baseline.
 Local activity refers to locally increased ILI/ARI rates or outbreaks in two or more institutions within a region, in conjunction with laboratory-confirmed cases of influenza.
-Levels of activity in the remainder of the region and other regions of the country remain at or below baseline.
-Regional activity is defined by ILI/ARI rates above baseline, and laboratory-confirmed influenza infections, in one or more regions comprising less than 50% of the country's total population.
+Levels of activity is defined by ILI/ARI rates above baseline, and laboratory-confirmed influenza influenza in one or more regions comprising less than 50% of the country's total population.
 Levels of activity in other regions of the country remain at or below baseline.
 Regional activity generally does not apply to countries with a population of less than 5 million, unless the country is large with geographically distinct regions.
-Finally, widespread activity is reported if one or more regions comprising 50% or more of the country's population are seeing ILI/ARI rates above baseline, in conjunction with laboratory-confirmed influenza infections.
+Finally, widespread activity is reported if one or more regions comprising 50% or more of the country's population are seeing ILI/ARI rates above baseline, in conjunction with laboratory-confirmed influenza.